TITLE 8 SOCIAL SERVICES

 (2) Section 2 of the Food Stamp Act of 1977 states, in part: Congress hereby finds that the limited food purchasing power of low-income households contributes to hunger and malnutrition among members of such households.
 To alleviate such hunger and malnutrition, a food stamp program is herein authorized which will permit low-income households to obtain a more nutritious diet through normal channels of trade by increasing food purchasing power to all eligible households who apply for participation.

 (a) Purpose: Medicaid is a federally matched program that makes certain essential health care services available to eligible New Mexico residents who otherwise would not have the financial resources to obtain them.
-With certain exceptions, medicaid benefits are provided through “Salud!”, the department's medicaid managed care program.
+With certain exceptions, medicaid benefits are provided through “salud!”, the HCA's medicaid managed care program.

 (b) Eligible individuals include: